 Do You Live in an Allergy Capital™?

 Your location can have an impact on your seasonal allergies.
-Our 2020 Allergy Capitals™ report looks at the top 100 most challenging places to live in the U.S. with seasonal allergies.
+Our 2023 Allergy Capitals™ report looks at the top 100 most challenging cities in the continental United States to live with seasonal pollen allergies.

 - Help communities identify where the needs of people with allergic diseases can be better met

 - Raise awareness about the impact of seasonal allergies and provide helpful information to improve the quality of life for people who experience them

 Relief from seasonal allergies is possible with the right treatment no matter where you live.